-Collateral held by PJMSettlement shall also secure obligations to PJM for PJM administrative charges, and may be liquidated to satisfy all such obligations in event of default.
+Collateral or credit support held by PJM shall also secure obligations to PJM for PJM administrative charges, and may be liquidated to satisfy all such obligations in an Event of Default.

-D. Collateral Held by PJM
+E. Collateral and Credit Support Held by PJM

-PJMSettlement’s credit requirements are applicable as of the effective date of the filing on May 5, 2010 by PJM and PJMSettlement of amendments to this Attachment Q. Collateral submitted by Participants and held by PJM shall be held by PJM for the benefit of PJMSettlement.
+Collateral or credit support submitted by Participants and held by PJM shall be held by PJM for the benefit of PJM.

-IV.
-CREDIT REQUIREMENTS FOR SCREENED TRANSACTIONS
+VI.
+SUPPLEMENTAL CREDIT REQUIREMENTS FOR SCREENED TRANSACTIONS

 A. Virtual and Export Transaction Screening